situmtech/cordova/example/README.md

 npm install
 ```

-#### iOS only

-Run `pod install` or `pod update` from the `example/ios` folder to bring the dependencies to your project.

-Also check out the project [code signing](https://developer.apple.com/support/code-signing/) before you run the example.

 ### Step 2: Set up your Situm credentials

 1. This example provides you with a template on [`src/constants.ts.example`](src/constants.ts.example) to set all your credentials used on the sdk tab just in one file.
 So rename this file to `constants.ts` and set up your credentials before running the app: